dmitry-egorov/game_showcase/README.md

 Relaxing coloring app for adults.
 Solo programming and design, with some help for visuals.

-It has a fully custom gpu renderer written in C++ and HLSL with DirectX.
+Fully custom gpu renderer written in C++ and HLSL with DirectX.
 It uses SDFs for the outlines and a tiled technique for the brush strokes.
-The renderer is asynchronous to make sure the input is never lost and the drawing experience is as smooth as possible.
+It's asynchronous to make sure the input is never lost and the drawing experience is as smooth as possible.
 Optimized to run at a constant 60 fps on the lowest tier Microsoft tablets (Surface Go 1).

 [Microsoft Store Page](https://apps.microsoft.com/detail/9PKTR891Z0XG)